Home

 2007 City Scene Sumac

 Gul I'Birjista is the name of this type of carpet which combines sumac and pile.
 Parsons says it originated in Afghanistan during the 1960s.
-Currently, in our regular rug stock we have two sizes Gul I'Birjista rugs, and each size originates in a unique town.
-From scores of these rugs this is the only one featuring war motifs, specifically an airplane in the top right corner.
-The background of most Gul I'Birjista rugs is an off white sumac usually woven in a medium quality.
+In our regular rug stock we currently have two sizes Gul I'Birjista rugs, each size originating from a unique town.
+Of the scores of these rugs, this is the only one featuring war motifs; specifically, an airplane in the top right corner.
+The background of most Gul I'Birjista rugs is an off white sumac, usually woven in a medium quality.
 The pile is dense and compact.
 This rug features very old fashioned style kilim skirts of red and blue horizontal stripes.
-Of the 100's of Gul I'Birjista rugs I have scene less than one percent are pictorial.
+Of the 100's of Gul I'Birjista rugs I have seen, less than one percent are pictorial.
 This is an unusual and collectible rug at a good price because of its recent vintage.

 Herat Traffic Circle Rug